LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

 ## Observability

+There are many great hosted observability services out there, but that just adds extra complexity.
 Again, I'm going for simplicity.
-There are many great hosted observability services out there, but that just adds extra complexity.
-What if we just went much simpler?

 I had a look around and decided to use Fluent Bit, the more lightweight cousin of Fluentd.
 Fluent Bit can easily be configured to stream any container logs that Kubernetes collects, enrich them with metadata and filter everything.

 I'm primarily interested in knowing if anything is wrong with my Litestream replication.
 For example, if my NAS goes offline or if the local network connection drops.
-Litestream will log these errors, and we can turn them into alerts.
+Litestream will log these errors, and Fluent Bit can turn them into alerts.

 ```
 [INPUT]